andrewsully/Machine-Learning-Final-Project/README.md

 - `detection_interface.py`: contains the code for the web application that allows users to input a URL and receive a prediction from the model.
 - `Written_Report.pdf`: documentation for the project, as well as a detailed analysis of our findings

--  NO LONGER INCLUDED: `malicious_phish.csv`: contains the raw and preprocessed data used in the project
+- `malicious_phish.csv`: contains the raw and preprocessed data used in the project - not included due to file size